– World Management for Opera –

 Soprano Diana Damrau has been performing on the world’s leading opera and concert stages for two decades.
 Her vast repertoire spans both lyric soprano and coloratura roles including the title roles in Lucia di Lammermoor (La Scala, Bavarian State Opera, Metropolitan Opera, Royal Opera House), Manon (Vienna State Opera, Metropolitan Opera) and La traviata (La Scala, Metropolitan Opera, Royal Opera House, Opéra national de Paris and Bavarian State Opera) as well as Königin der Nacht in Die Zauberflöte (Metropolitan Opera, Salzburg Festival, Vienna State Opera, Royal Opera House).

-In the season 2018/19 she toured Europe with Xavier de Maistre.
-Further on she performed in the title role in a new production of La Traviata at the Metropolitan Opera, sang the role of Ophélie at the Gran Teatre del Liceu and at the Deutsche Oper Berlin in Hamlet.
+In addition, Diana Damrau made her debut in the title role in Maria Stuarda at the Zurich Opera House in 2018 and made guest appearances in the title role of La Traviata in a new production at the Metropolitan Opera, as well as Ophélie at the Gran Teatre del Liceu and at the Deutsche Oper Berlin in Hamlet.

 In the 2019/20 season, she made a guest appearance at the Berlin Philharmonic’s New Year’s Eve Concerts under the baton of Kirill Petrenko.
 Furthermore, she gave recitals with Sir Antonio Pappano.
 At La Scala di Milano she appeared in Roméo et Juliette and at the Bavarian State Opera in I Masnadieri.